actuallymentor/battery/README.md

   battery discharge LEVEL[1-100]
-    block power input from the adapter until battery falls to this level
+    block power input from the adapter until battery falls to this level should not be used when your laptop is used in clamshell mode
     eg: battery discharge 90

   battery visudo